 “I couldn’t believe how hard it was transitioning from one to two children,” says Jana, mom to two-year-old Samko and six-month-old Natalia.
 “Every second of the day my attention was being demanded by one of them, and I felt so tired and lonely.
 You don’t make a whole new set of mom friends with your second child like you do with your first, and my husband’s job became really demanding so he was around less.
 It was the toughest time of my life and I began wishing we’d waited a bit before having Natalia, but I after I started being honest every time someone asked how I was doing, it was amazing how many people rallied round, visiting, sending care packages, taking my oldest out for the day.
 It’s still tough obviously, but already my two have started playing together a bit more and it is such a joy to see them bonding.”

-All in all, time alone with your baby can be a shock to the system, particularly from the get go.
+All in all, time alone with your newborn baby can be a shock to the system, particularly from the get-go.
 But being together is crucial for bonding and over time, tends to get easier.
-So, know that you’re not alone in how you’re feeling, trust your instincts and try to enjoy these special moments.
+So, know that when raising your newborn baby you’re not alone in how you’re feeling, trust your parental instincts and try to enjoy these special moments.